 The central feature of the town is the working harbor – Cluny Harbour built in 1877 by Cluny family cost of £60,000 was the major fishing port of the Moray Firth.
-Today’s visitor will come for the harbour views and if you stop and chat with the the locals they will regale you in the local Doric with fishwives tales.
+Today’s visitor will come for the harbour views and if you stop and chat with the locals, they will regale you in the local Doric with fishwives’ tales.
 The townspeople have a lot of pride in their heritage in not only sailing the seas but building the ships to sail it.

-This thriving seaside town is a great place to stay, particularly for those exploring the Moray Coast.
+This thriving seaside town is a wonderful place to stay, particularly for those exploring the Moray Coast.

 Eating in Buckie

-There are a number of cafes and restaurants here that give you the chance to eat locally sourced food and drink.
+There are several cafes and restaurants here that give you the chance to eat locally sourced food and drink.

 Bijou by the Sea offers great fresh food to eat while you enjoy a panoramic view of the coast.
 The Highlander Hotel and The Millhouse Hotel and Restaurant are great for a meal out with the family or larger functions.